SpartnerNL/laravel-excel-docs/3.1/exports/export-formats.md

 # Export formats

-By default the export format is determined by the extension of the file, however if you want to explicitly configured this, you can pass through the export format as 2nd parameter.
+By default, the export format is determined by the extension of the file.
+If you want to explicitly configure the export format, you can pass it through as 2nd parameter.

 ## XLSX